 Environment, Affordable Housing, Neighborhoods, & Public Health, vs Corporate Real Estate

-the local and state level to block San Franciscans' access to
+the local and state level to block the access of San Franciscans and all

 environmental protections that help us challenge bad corporate real

-estate projects that gentrify cities, driving rents sky high and
+estate projects that gentrify cities and drive rents sky high, while

 These corporate attacks always attempt to 'streamline' (i.e. get rid of)

-environmental and community notification and review that allows San
+environmental and public notification and review that allows

-sure it will be good for the city and its neighborhoods.
-Behind the
+sure it will be good for cities, neighborhoods, public health, and the

 corporate attacks Big Real Estate always has the same objective - to